exmelendez/TTP-FS/README.md

 ![Successful Registration](https://i.imgur.com/nfU2LwE.png)

 ### Invalid Login
-If a user attempts to login with invalid credentials they are presented with a message on the index page
+If a user attempts to login with invalid credentials they are presented with a message on the index page.

 ![Invalid Login](https://i.imgur.com/s8CPMMg.png)

 ### Portfolio Empty Notification
-If a user has signed up or they have no made any purchases they will be presented with this message on both the portfolio page and the stock transaction page.
+If a user has signed up or they have not made any purchases they will be presented with this message on both the portfolio page and the stock transaction page.

 ![No Stks on Portfolio Page](https://i.imgur.com/m64R9nV.png)